 Positioning Your Dormer Windows

-If you look at any number of spec-built ‘dormer bungalows’, the most unsatisfying visual feature is usually that the roof windows are too big, meaning that the front elevation is out of proportion.
+Generally the most unsatisfying visual feature of spec-built ‘dormer bungalows’ is usually that the roof windows are too big.
+The front elevation is out of proportion as a result.

-In many ways, the ‘easiest’ place in which to position a dormer – that is, the situation in which you are least likely to get it wrong – is in a traditional cottage.
+Traditional cottages are perhaps the ‘easiest’ place in which to position a dormer – that is, the situation in which you are least likely to get it wrong.
 Keeping the ridges of a dormer well below the main ridge will inevitably look better, whatever the style of the house.

 It is best to place them slightly lower than halfway down the roof.
 If they threaten to get close to the ridge, then the usual practice is to flatten their roofs.